qt1/led_sim/README.md

 # Make codelite compile .ino files as c++

-Open codelite, got to settings / build settings / compilers / g++
+Open codelite, go to settings / build settings / compilers / g++

 add the file type ino (press new... button on the right of the list) then set: file type: ino